-How to Plan a Wedding: A To-Do List for the Just-Engaged
+How to Plan a Wedding: The Ultimate Guide

-"How to plan a wedding."
-That's what you'll find yourself thinking once the initial shock of being engaged wears off (and you take a second to peel your eyes away from the new ring on your finger).
-You'll need to start making decisions with the end goal being knowing how to plan a wedding.
-Here are the 11 most important things you need to do to really kick off your wedding planning.
+"How to start planning a wedding?"
+That's what you'll find yourself thinking once the initial excitement of being engaged wears off.
+You'll need to start making decisions with the end goal of having a wedding that reflects you as a couple.
+Here are the most important steps to planning a wedding that is as unique as you.

 The minute you get engaged, everyone will be asking for your wedding date.
 But in reality, you won't be able to set an exact wedding date until other major decisions—like choosing (and booking) your venue—are made.
 So first, focus on determining a range of dates that'll work for you.
 The average engagement lasts 15 months, but also think about what season you'd prefer, any major holidays or family events you'd like to avoid conflicting with, and how long you predict you'll need to plan.